Financial-Times/o-table/README.md

 #### Silent mode

 If using `o-table` in silent mode, `@include oTableAll` includes every feature.
-Alternatively features may be includes granularly:
+Alternatively features may be included granularly:

 Required:
 ```scss